Chronic stress

 But if recovery doesn’t happen consistently, the system breaks down.

-Your body stops returning fully to baseline
+• Your “off switch” weakens and then your body just stops returning fully to baseline recovery, rest, and reset mode.

 2. Lifestyle patterns that reinforce stress

-Poor or inconsistent sleep
+• Poor or inconsistent sleep

-Irregular or low-quality nutrition
+• Irregular or low-quality nutrition

-Too little movement (or overtraining)
+• Too little movement or overtraining

-Ongoing, unaddressed stressors
+• Ongoing, unaddressed stressors

-Mental patterns like worry, self-criticism, or avoidance
+• Mental patterns like worry, self-criticism, or avoidance

 What happens when stress stays “on”